anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

     Add YAML representation of the options and use this format instead of Haskell show/read.
     Read from the yaml file.
 Use library [yaml](https://hackage.haskell.org/package/yaml).

-* Make default file for the hpass options.
+* Make default file for the `hpass` options.
 For now we need to supply the string to the file.
-  Instead of that if file is missing try to read YAML config from default file in current directory (say ".hpassrc").
-If file is missing either only then use default argon2 options.
+  Instead of that if file is missing try to read YAML config from default file in current directory (say `.hpassrc`).
+If file is missing either only then use default `argon2` options.
   Use library [`directory`](https://hackage.haskell.org/package/directory) to solve that.

 * Make manager of the options.
-For example instead of editting the `/home/user/.hpassrc` file we can set option with:
+For example instead of editing the `/home/user/.hpassrc` file we can set option with:

   ```